Codworth/esp-host/README.md

    Notice and credits

-    Credit should be given to original authors of payloads - qwertyoruiopz ,Flatz , Anonymous , Vortex, Stooged  and anyone else who worked on the payloads.
-Credit to pearlxcore for his payload index used in esphostmulti
+    Credit should be given to original authors of payloads - qwertyoruiopz ,Flatz , Anonymous , Vortex, Stooged  and anyone else who I missed.